buildspace/buildspace-projects/NFT_Collection/en/Section_1/Lesson_4_Create_A_Contract_That_Mints_NFTs.md

 You can customize this, but, almost every NFT has a name, description, and a link to something like a video, image, etc. It can even have custom attributes on it!
 Be careful with the structure of your metadata, if your structure does not match the [OpenSea Requirements](https://docs.opensea.io/docs/metadata-standards) your NFT will appear broken on the website.

 This is all part of the `ERC721` standards and it allows people to build websites on top of NFT data.
-For example, [Pixxiti](https://goerli.pixxiti.com/) is a platform to view NFTs.
-And, every NFT on Pixxiti follows the `ERC721` metadata standard which makes it easy for people to view their NFTs.
+For example, [OpenSea](https://testnets.opensea.io/) is a platform to view NFTs.
+And, every NFT on OpenSea follows the `ERC721` metadata standard which makes it easy for people to view their NFTs.
 Imagine if everyone followed their own NFT standards and structured their metadata however they wanted, it'd be chaos!

 We can copy the `Spongebob Cowboy Pants` JSON metadata above and paste it into [this](https://jsonkeeper.com/) website.
 This website is just an easy place for people to host JSON data and we'll be using it to keep our NFT data for now.
 Once you click "Save" you'll get a link to the JSON file.
 (For example, mine is [`https://jsonkeeper.com/b/RUUS`](https://jsonkeeper.com/b/RUUS)).
 Be sure to test your link out and be sure it all looks good!